imbue-ai/untitled-ai.github.io/_posts/2020-08-24-understanding-self-supervised-contrastive-learning.md

 Suppose the above is true (removing batch normalization causes BYOL to suffer from mode collapse).
 In that case, we should expect to see that all of the representations and projections (the $z$, $z^\prime$, and $p$ vectors) are equal — and that's exactly what we saw.

 We measured the cosine similarity of the first input projection vectors $z$ with the second input projection vectors $z^\prime$ after the training each of the variants above.
-We measured the average cosine similarity between the projections of positive examples (in blue), as well as the similarity to the projections from negative examples from the same minibatch (in red) over each minibatch in the tenth epoch of training.
+We measured the average cosine similarity between the projections of positive examples (in blue), as well as the similarity to the projections from negative examples from the same mini-batch (in red) over each mini-batch in the tenth epoch of training.

 With no batch normalization in $g$ or $q$, the projections are highly aligned with both positive and negative examples (0.9999), indicating a collapse of the representation to a common vector.
 Because layer normalization does not introduce contrastive learning, it also results in aligned positive and negative representations.
 For standard BYOL training (i.e., using batch normalization), we get different vectors, as expected.
 The projections are more similar between the positive examples (0.88) than between negative examples (0.27).